-GUIDELINES FOR RESEARCH INVOLVING HUMAN SUBJECTS
+GUIDELINES FOR RESEARCH INVOLVING HUMAN PARTICIPANTS

-The College guidelines for research involving human subjects recognize that the primary responsibility for protecting the rights and welfare of human subjects rests with each individual who initiates, directs, or engages in research.
+The College guidelines for research involving human participants recognize that the primary responsibility for protecting the rights and welfare of human participants rests with each individual who initiates, directs, or engages in research.
 Research shall be defined to include any surveying, questioning, testing, or other involvement of another person to obtain information for use by a student, faculty or staff person, or any external person.

 All projects proposing to recruit student participants must make clear the voluntary nature of their participation.
-Under the SUNY Board of Trustees policy, students may not be required, as a course requirement, to participate as subjects in any research project or in the pilot-testing of any research instruments.
+Under the SUNY Board of Trustees policy, students may not be required, as a course requirement, to participate in any research project or in the pilot-testing of any research instruments.
 The full written policy is available in the president's office.
 Students wishing to conduct surveys or other research must obtain approval from appropriate college staff.
-More information is available through the Office of Institutional Research.
+More information is available through the Survey and Research Application | Tompkins Cortland Community College.